jbhopkins/bioxtasraw/docs/source/tutorial/s2_svd.rst

     to using Subtracted data.

-    *   *Note:* The blue points are in the plot on the left are the region being used for SVD, while the red points shows the rest of the SEC-SAXS curve.
+    *   *Note:* The blue points are in the plot on the left are the region being used for SVD, while the red points show the rest of the SEC-SAXS curve.

     |svd_panel_sub_png|